#Eczema-prone skin

 Climate can have an influence on your baby’s eczema-prone skin’s appearance and the occurrence of flare-ups.

-Climate and seasons: Do they have an influence on eczema-prone skin?
+Climate and seasons: Do they influence eczema-prone skin?

-To understand the extent, there is a simple observation to be made: eczema-prone skin particularly likes everything that can dry the skin, make it sweat or put it in contact with allergens (see Eczema: how to spot and prevent it?).
-The wind can contribute to eczema-prone skin due to its drying effect, but that doesn’t mean that a wet or temperate climate is its best friend either, however as a wet climate enables the skin to preserve its hydration, and a temperate climate keeps us not too hot.
+To understand the extent, there is a simple observation: eczema-prone skin particularly likes everything that can dry the skin, make it sweat or put it in contact with allergens (see Eczema: how to spot and prevent it?).
+The wind can contribute to eczema-prone skin due to its drying effect, but that doesn't mean that a wet or temperate climate is its best friend either.
+However, a damp environment enables the skin to preserve hydration, and a temperate climate keeps us from being too hot.

 • The strength of spring...

 ...its temperatures.
 Not too hot, not too cold, they are a delight.
-Unfortunately, it is also the pollen season and the time when you take care of your garden, especially mowing the grass.
-The smell of cut grass is certainly a real pleasure, but can be irritating to skin.
+Unfortunately, it is also the pollen season, especially when you care for your garden, mowing the grass.
+The smell of cut grass is an absolute pleasure, but it can irritate the skin.
 Make sure to:

 • Reduce outdoor activities for your child or minimise their duration to avoid extended contact with pollen if your child is sensitive to it.